Cortona

 Cortona (/kɔːrˈtoʊnə/; /it/) is a town and comune in the province of Arezzo, in Tuscany, Italy.
 It is the main cultural and artistic centre of the Val di Chiana after Arezzo.

 Toponymy

-Cortona is derived from Latin Cortōna, and from Etruscan 𐌂𐌖𐌓𐌕𐌖𐌍 (curtun, 𐌍𐌖𐌕𐌓𐌖𐌂 in Etruscan).
+Cortona is derived from Latin Cortōna, and from Etruscan (curtun).
 According to linguist Helmut Rix, ethnic in Etruscan was curthute (curѳute), attested as a gentile in an inscription from Chiusi, in the province of Siena.